deepika-verma-12/dsw-well-to-well-correlation/docs/user_guide.md

 ## ⚙️ 2.
 Tunable Hyperparameters & Software Options

-Users can modify specific core control parameters directly inside the individual well-pair processing notebooks:

-* **`window_percents`** (Float, range `0.0` to `1.0`): Defines the optimal Sakoe-Chiba window constraint width.
-This maps directly to the parameter notated as $\phi$ within the manuscript text.
-It is expressed as a decimal fraction of total sequence array length (e.g., setting `0.11` restricts the optimal warp path grid search computation to an 11% diagonal corridor bandwidth, enforcing geological reality by checking extreme thickness variations).
+* **`window_percents`** (Float, range `0.0` to `1.0`): Specifies the Sakoe-Chiba window constraint width, corresponding to the parameter $\phi$ in the manuscript text.
+It is expressed as a decimal representation of a percentage of the total sequence length, restricting the warping path grid search computation to a diagonal corridor bandwidth to limit extreme thickness variations.

 ---